Q: I'm part of an interfaith couple. Does my Jewish partner have to take the class with me?

-A: We encourage both members of an interfaith couple to attend Intro.
-Many couples find it helpful if both partners take the course.
+A: We encourage both members of an interfaith couple to attend Intro as many couples find it helpful if both partners take the course.
 Jewish partners frequently tell us that they enjoyed the class and had the opportunity to learn many things about Judaism that they had not learned growing up.
 This also gives the Jewish partner the opportunity to share the Jewish learning experience with their partner.
-We do realize that work and child care commitments do not always make this possible.
-If your partner cannot attend the class, they can join you for a particular session that you feel it is important for them to attend.
+We do realize that work and childcare commitments do not always make this possible.
+If your partner cannot attend the class, they can join you for any particular session.

 Q: Is Introduction to Judaism the right course for me/us?
 Will there be other people like me/us attending?

 A: There is no "typical" Intro participant.
 Both couples and individuals take the course.
 Some of our participants are Jewish individuals who want to reconnect and/or learn more about Judaism.
 Some are individuals from other faith backgrounds exploring Judaism.
 Every class includes interfaith couples.
 Many classes include couples where both partners are Jewish.
 Many classes include same-sex couples.
 Our participants come from a variety of religious and cultural backgrounds.